 - 1. In the Timeline or Xsheet view, select the cell that contains objects you want to erase. - 2.
 In the Tools toolbar, select the Eraser 🧳 tool or press Alt + E. - 3.
-In the Tool Properties view, set the Maximum Size to the desired Eraser size.
+In the Presets list of the Tool Properties view, select a brush preset to use.